 If a sponsorship can cover all or part of the cost of catering, these amounts must be specified in an enclosed budget.
 See example on page 14.
-This is because the pharmaceutical companies are only allowed to support dining if the lunch does not exceed DKK 450 and the dinner does not exceed DKK 850 for events in Denmark.
+This is because the pharmaceutical companies are only allowed to support dining if ongoing catering up to a two-hour event does not exceed DKK 100, and for meetings lasting a minimum of two hours, the lunch does not exceed DKK 450 and the dinner does not exceed DKK 850 for events in Denmark.
 In addition, there is a general amount cap for total catering at full-day meeting of DKK 1,400 in Denmark.
 Prices are incl.
 VAT and beverages.
 For the companies that are affiliated with ENLI, it is a requirement that if they pay for or sponsor meeting packages, these must always be specified so that it is possible for ENLI to see what the price for breakfast, lunch and dinner is, as well as other catering during the day.

-The mentioned amount caps apply as mentioned for meals in Denmark.
+The mentioned amount caps apply as mentioned for catering in Denmark.
 For meals in other European countries, the amount caps set for this by the pharmaceutical industry organizations in these countries apply.
 See more about this on ENLI's website.